thanhpdo/thanhpdo.github.io/_projects/video-making.md

 layout: project
 title: 'Video-making in an ESL classroom'
 description: >
-  In this project, I asked ESl students to participate in a video project to express their knowledge of previous lessons.
+  In this project, I asked ESL students to participate in a video project to express their knowledge of previous lessons.
 Students had opportunities to practice real situations, and adapt technologies to create fun and informative videos.
-Students chose a context to produce an 8-10 minute video in group of four or five students.
+Students chose a context to produce an 8-10 minute video in a group of four or five students.
 date: 1 August 2014
 image:
   path: /assets/img/projects/video-making-project.jpg